• Skip to primary navigation

 • This dairy free mousse is rich and decadent so it’s best served with a little whipped cream or cool whip to balance it out.

-How to Store Chocolate Mousse
+How to Store No Egg Chocolate Mousse

 If storing the mousse overnight or for a few days, cover the dishes with a lid or plastic wrap, and keep them in the fridge until ready to serve.
 They will keep for up to 4 days in the fridge